-Standard and Poor's Corporation and Moody's Investors Service have assigned ratings of AA and Aa3 respectively, to the Bonds.
-The ratings reflect only the respective rating agency's views and will be subject to revision or withdrawal, which could affect the market price of the Bonds.
+Standard and Poor's Corporation has assigned a rating of "AA" to the Bonds.
+Such rating only reflects the rating agency's views and will be subject to revision or withdrawal, which could affect the market price of the Bonds.